Calvin Ridley Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Recent Performances

-- In last week's outing against the Dolphins, Ridley was targeted 10 times, totaling 26 yards on four receptions while scoring one touchdown.
+- In last week's matchup with the Dolphins, Ridley grabbed four passes for 26 yards and scored one touchdown while being targeted 10 times.

-- Ridley has added 11 grabs for 106 yards and one touchdown over his last three games.
-He was targeted 23 times and put up 35.3 receiving yards per game.
+- Ridley has 11 receptions (on 23 targets) for 106 yards and one touchdown over his last three outings, averaging 35.3 yards per game.

 Ridley's Atlanta Teammates